cark/clojure-cli-portable/README.md

 - Windows binaries are provided in the [Releases page](https://github.com/cark/clojure-cli-portable/releases).
 - Follow the [Windows installation procedure](https://github.com/cark/clojure-cli-portable#installing)
 ## Build from source
+### All platforms
+- the `version.txt` file must contain the current version string of the clojure tools
 ### Windows
 #### Requirements
 - a Windows computer or VM